By Diana Goodwin

 Diana Goodwin has degrees in history and art history from Yale and the University of Michigan.
 She worked in Hollywood for 10 years before moving to Belgium, where she currently lives with her husband and two cats.
 When she’s not traveling, she works as a freelance writer and translator.
 Read her blog, Based in Belgium.

-Have you been to Brussels and seen any of the town houses of Victor Horta?
+Have you visited any of these béguinages?
 If so, do you have any additional information or advice about this UNESCO World Heritage site?
 Please add your comments below!